//this is the mailchimp popup form //ShareThis code for sharing images

 SLAs help companies set customer expectations and help your team understand the KPIs they need to meet.
 The result is a better-organized help desk that responds to tickets in a timely manner.

 SLAs also help managers measure help desk agent performance and set targets for the future.
-This is an effective performance management system that highlights the stars as well as the poor performers.
+This is an effective performance management system that highlights both the stars and the poor performers.

 According to Tata Consultancy, over 32% of businesses around the world have adopted some form of automation or customer service technology.
 Having pre-drafted responses is a small step towards automation every business should take.

 Having a library of pre-written responses saves valuable time for your agents so they can focus on solutions.
-Better yet, have an AI-enabled help desk software answer common queries for you.
+Better yet, have AI-enabled help desk software features that answer common queries for you.

-Be it via chatbots, texting apps, or email, help desk software can make it easier for your customers and employees to get the right information as soon as they need it.
+Help desk software can make it easier for your customers and employees to get the right information as soon as they need it, whether via HR chatbots, texting apps, or any other customer communications management software.

 You can further improve this process by linking your help desk software with your knowledge base.
-As a result, your help desk system would be able to link users to relevant articles that can speed up resolution time.
+Your help desk system would then be able to link users to relevant articles that can speed up resolution time.

 One of the best things you can do to improve employee and customer experience is to be more accessible.
 Find out which platforms they are using and be available on as many of these platforms as possible.